vastus/120-hour-epic-sax-marathon/training-day.markdown

 functions.
 For structuring any kind of non-trivial programs, we will want to group code into our own *functions*.

-Lets start writing a function `(hello who)`, which returns an English greeting for the user.
+Let's start writing a function `(hello who)`, which returns an English greeting for the user.
 Functions are created with `fn`.
 Write the following in you REPL and evaluate it.